nielsbasjes/dsmr-tools/README.md

 - *DSMR to InfluxDb*
   - MiNifi is great in terms of flexibility and bad in terms of startup time on a Raspberry Pi.
 So in addition I created a very simple Java application that ONLY does the DSMR to InfluxDb flow in a hard coded way (starts in 5 seconds instead of 3 minutes).

+# Project status
+I am using this software at home to read my own powermeter.
+So it works in my setup.
+I'm currently in the process of giving the software a thorough review and I expect to make some breaking changes while still in the 0.x version range.

 ## Important system config settings

 The USB serial MUST be set to the right speed (115200 in my case) and set to 'raw' or the crc checksum will NEVER match.